 “Our team of consultants provide commercial and residential asbestos surveys in and around London, the South East, Wales and the South West, as well as nationwide”.

 Under current legislation, there is a duty to manage asbestos in non-domestic premises and the communal areas of domestic dwellings.
-In order to manage asbestos, a survey will often be required.
+In order to manage asbestos, an asbestos survey will often be required.

 HSG264 Asbestos: The Survey Guide sets out the management asbestos survey as follows:

-An asbestos management survey is the standard survey.
-Its purpose is to locate, as far as reasonably practicable, the presence and extent of any suspect ACM in the building which could be damaged or disturbed during normal occupancy, including foreseeable maintenance and installation, and to assess their condition.
+An asbestos management survey is the standard type of asbestos survey.
+Its purpose is to locate, as far as reasonably practicable, the presence and extent of any suspect Asbestos Containing Material in the building which could be damaged or disturbed during normal occupancy, including foreseeable maintenance and installation, and to assess their condition.

 “The HSE strongly recommends the use of accredited or certificated surveyors for asbestos surveys.
 The duty holder should not appoint or instruct an independent surveyor to carry out a survey unless the surveyor is competent.”